module

 Beck’s coequaliser🔗

-Let be a functor admitting a right adjoint Recall that every adjunction induces a monad (which we will call for short) on the category and a “comparison” functor into the Eilenberg-Moore category of In this module we will lay out a sufficient condition for the functor to have a left adjoint, which we call (Comparison⁻¹).
+Let be a functor admitting a right adjoint Recall that every adjunction induces a monad (which we will call for short) on the category and a “comparison” functor into the Eilenberg-Moore category of In this module we will lay out a sufficient condition for the functor to have a left adjoint, which we call (Comparison-EM⁻¹).
 Let us first establish a result about the presentation of algebras by “generators and relations”.

 Suppose that we are given a Note that is also a namely the free on the object Let us illustrate this with a concrete example: Suppose we have the cyclic group for some natural number which we regard as a quotient group of The corresponding algebra would be the free group on generators whence1 we conclude that, in general, this “free-on-underlying” algebra is very far from being the algebra we started with.